 The complaints system is managed corporately to facilitate the identification and reporting of trends.
-It was reviewed in 2008 and is available to all officers and Councillors on Insite.
+It is available to all officers and Councillors on Insite.

 3.10 Identifying the development needs of members and senior officers in relation to their strategic roles, supported by appropriate training